Any God Will Do: Critical reception

 The best parts of the book are its celebrations of food....The poorest parts of the book are its characters.
 The leading man, as has been said, is hollow and is supposed to be hollow, and the supported players who put junk into him or take it out are cartoons....The book is an honorable failure-- a failure because it is boring, despite many game and clever efforts of the author's part to bring it to life.
 It is honorable because it has tried to say some big things without a trace of meretriciousness.
 Condon has not solved a technical problem which may well be insoluble: how to write interestingly about a man who is truly empty.

 Eight years later Christopher Lehmann-Haupt, the regular book reviewer of the Times, began a long review of Condon's latest novel with a backward look at Any God Will Do:

 I gave up bothering with Richard Condon's books about five novels ago when in Any God Will Do he led me all the way through his snobbish hero's search for royal forebears, only to reveal at the end that said hero was actually the offspring of dwarfs.
 It seemed to me that Mr. Condon was making his point through overkill, just as he had one in his previous novel, An Infinity of Mirrors, a one-dimensional attempt to exploit our revulsion with Nazism.
 The verve and cleverness that produced The Manchurian Candidate seemed drained.

 Lehmann-Haupt went on to give a favorable review to Winter Kills.

-Title

-The title, as is the case in six of Condon's first seven books, is derived from the last line of a typical bit of Condonian doggerel that supposedly comes from a fictitious Keener's Manual mentioned in many of his earlier novels: